-Schmidt & Schmidt offers the consular legalization of documents from North Korea.
+Schmidt & Schmidt covers the full spectrum of legalization services for documents issued in North Korea.

-North Korea has not joined the Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents.
-Therefore, documents from North Korea cannot be legalized by apostille, they will only be recognized abroad after they undergo consular legalization, a procedure by which the signature and the seal of foreign documents are authenticated.
-Responsible is the respective embassy of the country in which the document shall be used.
+North Korea has not joined the Hague Convention on the Simplified Authentication of Documents.
+This means that documents from North Korea cannot be legalized by apostille, they will only be recognized abroad after they undergo consular legalization.

 The following documents can be legalized:

 - Certificates of civil status (certificates of birth, death, marriage and divorce)